AaronRules5/SummerCampSHiFT/README.md

 #### WARNING: CONFIRM THAT THE STORAGE DEVICE FRIDAY IS INSTALLED ON HAS AT LEAST 18 GIGABYTES OF FREE STORAGE BEFORE CONTINUING ####

-1. Download quickbms-friday.zip from the most recent version at https://github.com/AaronRules5/SummerCampSHiFT/releases
+1. Download quickbms-friday.zip and the Release zip from the most recent version at https://github.com/AaronRules5/SummerCampSHiFT/releases

-   **HINT:** Open the "Assets" dropdown, and click quickbms-friday.zip
+   **HINT:** Open the "Assets" dropdown if it's closed

-2. Extract the contents, and have the folder where you extracted it's contents to remain visible.
+2. Extract the contents of quickbms-friday.zip, and have the folder where you extracted it's contents to remain visible.

 3. In Steam, Right click on "Friday the 13th: The Game" in the game list, and click on Manage > Browse local files.